openSUSE/news-o-o/_posts/2010-06-26-opensuse-weekly-news-issue-129-is-out.markdown

-"Whether you know it or not, thereâ€™s a good chance youâ€™ve already used ImageMagick, at least if youâ€™re a Linux user.
-Itâ€™s the image processor behind many graphics-related applications, and for good reason.
+"Whether you know it or not, there’s a good chance you’ve already used ImageMagick, at least if you’re a Linux user.
+It’s the image processor behind many graphics-related applications, and for good reason.
 With this one tool, you can perform dozens of common image manipulations and conversions from the command line or within a script/application.
 ImageMagick can convert, transform, draw, decorate, animate, and composite images.
 It can be used from the command line for quick needs or built into a more complex software suite.
-This guide will cover some of the most â€œmagicalâ€ features of ImageMagick and provide examples of how to use it to solve everyday tasks."
+This guide will cover some of the most “magical” features of ImageMagick and provide examples of how to use it to solve everyday tasks."